bitplane/9d/README.md

 * Don't blame me.

-Do wtf you like, but you get what you pay for.
+Do what you want, but you get what you pay for.